Information for course providers

 - Please bear in mind the underlying philosophy here...

-"To allow educators to collaborate and give learners opportunities to change the world for the better through access to free education using Moodle"
+"To allow educators and others to collaborate and give learners opportunities to change the world for the better through access to free education using Moodle"

 FreeMoodle.org sets a default license of 'All rights reserved' for the content you create in courses.
 However, this is just a default.